Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

-An example of a boundary point of type (B5') is given in Figure~\ref{fig:prediction}, where the dashed lines indicate the level structure of the colored metric ribbon tree resulting from strip shrinking: In the first level above the root quilt, all vertices are represented by squashed eights, whereas in the third level the vertices are represented by disk bubbles with boundary on $L_{01}$ or $L_{12}$.
-The second level provides the division since between each leaf and the root there is exactly one vertex represented by a figure eight --- though we did not graphically represent the ghost eight vertices above the two squashed eight leaves on the left subtree.
-The figure eight height of this tree is $\infty$, reflected by at least one broken trajectory below each figure eight --- in particular, the graphically unrepresented ghost edges between the squashed eight leaves and ghost figure eight vertices have length $\infty$.
-The corner index is $1$ since there is exactly one breaking for each figure eight (resp.\ infinite edge for the ghost eights).
-A similar colored tree of corner index $1$ and figure eight height $\infty$ could be obtained by giving the ghost edges above the squashed eight leaves finite lengths, but replacing either both edges below the leaves with a broken trajectory, or having just one broken trajectory at the edge which attaches both leaves to the root.
-However, we do not expect algebraic contributions from the latter tree types: Geometrically, this would mean an isolated solution on the boundary of the polyfold containing the moduli space of figure eights with outgoing infinite Morse edge.
-In terms of our tree setup, such solutions aren't isolated since the length of the finite ghost edge can be varied.
+An example of a boundary point of type (B5') is given in Figure~\ref{fig:prediction}, where the dashed lines indicate the level structure of the metric tree-pair resulting from strip shrinking: In the first level above the root quilt, all vertices are represented by squashed eights, whereas in the third level the vertices are represented by disk bubbles with boundary on $L_{01}$ or $L_{12}$.
+The second level provides the division since between each marked point and the root there is exactly one vertex represented by a figure eight.
+The figure eight height of the pictured tree is $\infty$, reflected by at least one broken trajectory below each figure eight.
+The corner index is $1$ since there is exactly one breaking for each figure eight.

+\begin{remark}[\bf Analytic description of extended moduli space] Introducing Morse trajectories into the strip-shrinking moduli spaces will not complicate the compactness analysis.
+Since the new moduli spaces can be regarded as a fiber product of spaces of finite/semi-infinite/infinite Morse trajectories (whose structure have been thoroughly worked out, e.g.\ in \cite{w:morse}) with moduli spaces of pseudoholomorphic quilts (with Morse trajectories replaced by marked points), Gromov compactness is no more difficult than Gromov compactness for the strip-shrinking moduli spaces without Morse trajectories (see \S\ref{ss:overview}).
+Furthermore, this fiber product structure immediately suggests how to define the ambient polyfold of maps, from which these moduli spaces will be cut out by a polyfold Fredholm section. \end{remark}